-By using what-if analysis tools in Microsoft Excel, you can experiment with several different sets of values in one or more formulas to explore all the various results.
+By using what-if analysis tools in Microsoft Office Excel, you can use several different sets of values in one or more formulas to explore all the various results.

 In this article

 What-if analysis is the process of changing the values in cells to see how those changes will affect the outcome of formulas on the worksheet.